 A valid national need is supported by rights.
 Rights are inherent, contractual or legislated.
 Rights supporting a valid national need are expressed in law and interpreted by regulation.
 Regulations provide the blueprint for supporting services that are supplied by various governmental and non-governmental agencies, each playing their own role in the final solution.
 In national infrastructure, a functioning program supplies the final solution.
 The national infrastructure for a solution includes rights, law and regulations, and services and roles.
 Programs are not infrastructure.
 They are solutions created from functioning infrastructure.

 Aboriginal rights were recognized by Canada in 1982, yet there has been no advancement of these rights through the mechanism of change.
-Canada has prevented the progression of Aboriginal rights into law and regulations by enforcing non-aboriginal law and regulations that antagonistically suppress Aboriginal rights.
-The most appropriate example of this is with the Aboriginal right to hunt for livelihood in Ontario.
+Canada has prevented the progression of Indigenous rights into law and regulations by enforcing non-Indigenous law and regulations that antagonistically suppress Indigenous rights.
+The most appropriate example of this is with the Indigenous right to hunt for livelihood in Ontario.
 The Constitution Act and Treaties signed with Ontario’s First Nations guarantee the right to hunt for livelihood but the provincial government has legislated against commercial wildlife harvest, enforcing this law against First Nations.
-Further, Ontario withholds economic development funds for traditional First Nation wildlife-based economic development and meaningful Aboriginal consultation on wildlife management while managing wildlife populations9 by retailing hunting rights to non-aboriginal recreational hunters.
+Further, Ontario withholds economic development funds for traditional First Nation wildlife-based economic development and meaningful Indigenous consultation on wildlife management while managing wildlife populations9 by retailing hunting rights to non-Indigenous recreational hunters.
 The Province of Ontario is not an isolated example.

 With Aboriginal rights guaranteed by the Constitution Act, the next step in the mechanism of change is to have Aboriginal rights expressed into law and interpreted by regulation.
+[Again, it remains to be seen if Aboriginal rights are the same as Indigenous rights.]
 This is accomplished with a national Elder consultation process2.

-Aboriginal tradition (oral law) is carried by Elders and Aboriginal customs (regulations) are carried within the Aboriginal nation by those parts of the nation whose roles are to manage traditional law (councils).
-To capture Aboriginal law and regulation as a blueprint for a missing infrastructure, temporal interpretations of oral law must be spoken on rights by Elders and then brought through the Aboriginal nation in consultation format; Elders, communities and the nation’s institutions (councils)2.
+Indigenous tradition (oral law) is carried by Elders and Indigenous customs (regulations) are carried within the Indigenous nation by those parts of the nation whose roles are to manage traditional law (councils).
+To capture Indigenous law and regulation as a blueprint for a missing infrastructure, temporal interpretations of oral law must be spoken on rights by Elders and then brought through the Indigenous nation in consultation format; Elders, communities and the nation’s institutions (councils)2.
 As the results of the Elder consultation spread through the nation, the regulation framework of a missing traditional infrastructure gains definition.
-This national Elder consultation process provides the nation’s traditional law and regulation to rebuild missing infrastructure services and roles.
+This national Elder consultation process provides the nation’s traditional law and regulations to rebuild missing infrastructure services and roles.

-Aboriginal Peoples in Canada have multiple missing infrastructures and will need to be consulted in a nation by nation manner with nation-defined national Elder consultation processes.
+Indigenous Peoples in Canada have multiple missing infrastructures and will need to be consulted in a nation-by-nation manner with nation-defined national Elder consultation processes.

-Regardless of which Aboriginal nation a pilot project occurs within, it will create an infrastructure framework.
-This framework can be used as an adaptable base to more quickly build similar missing infrastructures within other Aboriginal nations.
+Regardless of which Indigenous nation a pilot project occurs within, it will create an infrastructure framework.
+This framework can be used as an adaptable base to more quickly build similar missing infrastructures within other Indigenous nations.
 Each of the other nations will still need to undergo a national Elder consultation process to fine tune the framework for their own laws and regulations.

-Aboriginal and non-aboriginal infrastructure can not exist separately in Canada.
+Indigenous and non-Indigenous infrastructure can not exist separately in Canada.
 This is a dichotomy that leads to permanent division of the country.
-Aboriginal and non-aboriginal infrastructures must harmonize to provide the blended infrastructure able to provide programs with solutions that respect both cultures.
-At this point in our mechanism of change we have Aboriginal rights guaranteed by the Constitution Act, Aboriginal law and regulations from the Elder consultation process, and we have defined blueprints for Aboriginal services and roles.
-In essence, we have the Aboriginal infrastructure we are rebuilding written on paper.
+Indigenous and non-Indigenous infrastructures must harmonize to provide the blended infrastructure able to provide programs with solutions that respect both cultures.
+At this point in our mechanism of change we have Aboriginal rights guaranteed by the Constitution Act, Indigenous law and regulations from the Elder consultation process, and we have defined blueprints for Indigenous services and roles.
+In essence, we have the Indigenous infrastructure we are rebuilding written on paper.

 The harmonization process is simple.
-Each level of the infrastructure must be harmonized between the Aboriginal infrastructure and existing non-aboriginal infrastructure; rights to rights, law to law, etc. We must ensure there are no conflicts at each level of the infrastructure.
+Each level of the infrastructure must be harmonized between the Indigenous infrastructure and existing non-Indigenous infrastructure; rights to rights, law to law, etc. We must ensure there are no conflicts at each level of the infrastructure.
 Identified conflicts must be resolved at this point in infrastructure rebuilding, before the pilot project is implemented.

 The pilot project should be implemented as soon as its infrastructure finishes the harmonization process.
 The implementation of the pilot project will:

-At this point in infrastructure rebuilding, the missing Aboriginal infrastructure has been defined and harmonized with non-aboriginal infrastructure.
-This gives us the general infrastructure framework of rights, law, regulation, services and roles to bring to the rest of Canada’s Aboriginal nations.
+At this point in infrastructure rebuilding, the missing Indigenous infrastructure has been defined and harmonized with non-Indigenous infrastructure.
+This gives us the general infrastructure framework of rights, law, regulation, services and roles to bring to the rest of Canada’s Indigenous nations.

-The general infrastructure framework must be disseminated to each Aboriginal nation in Canada to fine tune it through nation-specific national Elder consultation processes.
+The general infrastructure framework must be disseminated to each Indigenous nation in Canada to fine tune it through nation-specific national Elder consultation processes.
 These fine tuned infrastructures must again pass through the harmonization process.
-When harmonized, the new Canada-wide Aboriginal infrastructure is ready to be implemented for nation-specific needs.
+When harmonized, the new Canada-wide Indigenous infrastructure is ready to be implemented for nation-specific needs.

-The final reconciliation is not so much a step in traditional Aboriginal infrastructure rebuilding as a milestone.
-When each of the missing infrastructures has gone through a pilot project, the general framework adjusted for each nation and these new Aboriginal infrastructures implemented, Canada will have reconciled with its Indigenous Peoples.
+The final reconciliation is not so much a step in traditional Indigenous infrastructure rebuilding as a milestone.
+When each of the missing infrastructures has gone through a pilot project, the general framework adjusted for each nation and these new Indigenous infrastructures implemented, Canada will have reconciled with its Indigenous Peoples.

-To rebuild a missing traditional Aboriginal infrastructure we need to initiate the mechanism of change defined earlier.
+To rebuild a missing traditional Indigenous infrastructure we need to initiate the mechanism of change defined earlier.
 This includes:

 To rebuild all missing traditional infrastructure, we need to bring a high profile pilot project for each of the missing infrastructures through the mechanism of change and then disseminate and implement them across Canada.
 The core infrastructures that need development are: